"From Ina to Ayodele" — celebrating our new Poet Laureate

 Oakland's selection of a poet laureate seemed a momentous event to the California Writers Club, since the state's first poet laureate was so influential in bringing our club into existence.
 I was honored to preside over an event last Saturday in honor of Dr. Ayodele "Wordslanger" Nzinga, in the Fire Circle built by Joaquin Miller's daughter Juanita.
 This was the day I formally announced my Song Project at the Friends of Joaquin Miller Park annual meeting.
 I told my sad tale about losing a Cultural Fund grant as a way to talk about the great poet's complicated life, cleverly weaving in lines from my simple song about trees and possums and poppies and water.

-To an intimate audience among the fir trees, I talked about who Joaquin Miller really was, and we heard readings by his friends by my friends.
-Each of whom became my friend after I heard them read their poetry and it struck me deeply.
-To hear the chimes of their voices ringing in the woods, bringing the great voices back to life with their own greatness, well it made me feel pretty great.
+To an intimate audience among the cypress trees, I talked about who Joaquin Miller really was, and we heard the words of by his friends read by my friends—each of whom came to know one another.
+To hear the chimes of the living voices ringing in the woods, bringing past voices to life again, brought us all into the flow of time and community.

 After talking a bit about my Song Project (please donate!)
 Outlaw poet-with-glasses Paul Corman-Roberts read Miller's purple poems—not just purple but vivid with color: raven hair and golden poppies and deep blue twilight from The Hights—poems he probably wrote, or read, from that very spot, when the trees were young.
-And then the shapeshifter, the dazzled our brains and hearts with We Shoot Typewriters and The Imperialist at the End of This Book, sharing "reflctions worthy of human reflection, worthy of human truth."
+And then the shapeshifter dazzled our brains and hearts with We Shoot Typewriters and The Imperialist at the End of This Book, sharing "reflections worthy of human reflection, worthy of human truth."

 We decided Joaquin Miller would be the FIRST person to celebrate the newly-named Indigenous People's day on Monday, even though he penned the famous poem "Columbus" for fifty bucks.
 I shared his playful comments about that poem and turned the mic over to our next reader.